aethrvmn/aethrvmn/README.md

 I mostly use my own custom [Don't Be Evil License 1.0](https://aethrvmn.gr/license).

-I like [Nim](https://nim-lang.org) as a programming language, I think it has a bright future.
+I currently mostly use Python, but I really like [Nim](https://nim-lang.org) as a programming language, I think it has a bright future.

 I support digital self-sovereignty.